syncfusion-content/maui-docs/MAUI/DatePicker/getting-started.md

 ## Set height and width to the Date Picker

-The SfDatePicker control allows you to the change the height and the width by using the [HeightRequest] and [WidthRequest] property in [SfDatePicker].
+The SfDatePicker control allows you to change the height and the width using the [HeightRequest] and [WidthRequest] properties in the [SfDatePicker].

 {% tabs %}
 {% highlight xaml tabtitle="XAML" hl_lines=" 2 3" %}